 # RES, # EC

-Researching the zoo’s dendroflora is crucial for understanding the diversity and significance of the woody plants that are an integral part of its environment and contribute to biodiversity conservation.
-The first comprehensive study was conducted in 2006 as part of a thesis in dendrology by Igor Poljak.
-This research identified 156 different taxa of woody plants, including species, varieties, hybrids, and cultivars.
-Gymnosperms were represented by 16 species, while angiosperms included 93 species.
-The significance of the zoo’s dendroflora lies in the presence of both native and non-native species, making it an exceptionally rich collection that reflects both natural and exotic elements.
+Studying this dendroflora is essential for understanding the ecological importance and diversity of the plant life that contributes significantly to the zoo’s environment and overall biodiversity conservation efforts.
+The first in-depth study of the zoo’s woody plant life was conducted in 2006 by Igor Poljak as part of a dendrology thesis.
+This research identified 156 taxa, encompassing species, varieties, hybrids, and cultivars.
+Among them, 16 species were gymnosperms and 93 were angiosperms.
+The zoo’s dendroflora is particularly notable for its mix of native and non-native species, forming a uniquely rich collection that blends natural and exotic elements.

-The zoo is home to species typical of the native forest community, such as hornbeam, lime trees, maples, hazel, and hawthorn.
-In addition, numerous species from various regions of Croatia are planted, including beech, black and mountain pine, fir, spruce, ash, and protected species such as yew and holly.
-The zoo also features exotic species from Asia and North America, such as Japanese pagoda trees, white mulberries, and honey locusts.
+The zoo features species commonly found in local forest ecosystems, including hornbeam, linden (lime) trees, maples, hazel, and hawthorn.
+Additionally, species from various regions across Croatia have been introduced, such as beech, black pine, mountain pine, fir, spruce, ash, as well as protected species like yew and holly.
+Exotic trees from Asia and North America also enrich the collection, including Japanese pagoda trees, white mulberries, and honey locusts.

-A special highlight of the zoo’s dendroflora includes trees like the bald cypress and hybrid plane trees, believed to have been planted during the formation of Maksimir Park.
-The bald cypress stands out for its impressive size, reaching a height of 34 meters and a girth of 5.75 meters, making it a unique specimen in Croatia.
+A standout aspect of the zoo’s dendroflora is its historic trees, such as the bald cypress and hybrid plane trees—believed to have been planted during the original development of Maksimir Park.
+The bald cypress is especially remarkable, towering at 34 meters in height with a trunk girth of 5.75 meters, making it one of the most impressive specimens of its kind in Croatia.

-The zoo places great importance on visitor education, with informational plaques installed near trees.
-A total of 118 woody plant taxa are marked to provide visitors with detailed information on both native and non-native species.
+The Zagreb Zoo places a strong emphasis on visitor education, featuring informative plaques near trees throughout the grounds.
+A total of 118 woody plant taxa are labeled, offering detailed insights into both native and non-native species.

 Link: https://zoo.hr/biljke-zoo-vrta/